 Changes in benign moles

-The appearance of moles can change over time.
-They can change in number and appearance and can also fade away over time.
+Therefore, the appearance of moles can change over time.
+They can change in number and appearance and can also fade away.
 It is important to familiarise oneself with the lesions on one’s body so as to establish their size, shape and type(s) are normal, as this may be different for every person.
 This will make it easier to spot atypical lesions or changes to lesions, which could indicate melanoma.

 Identifying cancerous moles